MRPT/mrpt/doc/source/ClangFormat.rst

 - Long(er) inline doxygen comments `//!< ...` are to be automatically wrapped
   up and indented at the same line.
 This is most likely not what the developer wants.
-To get around this replace them with the standard `/** ... */` comments or any other alternative outlined in the [doxygen docs](https://www.stack.nl/~dimitri/doxygen/manual/docblocks.html).
+To get around this replace them with the standard `/** ... */` comments or any other alternative outlined in the `doxygen docs <https://www.stack.nl/~dimitri/doxygen/manual/docblocks.html>`_.

-  For bulk reformatting of these comments you may use `sed` as in [this script](https://github.com/bergercookie/clang_git_format/blob/master/scripts/convert_inline_doxygen_comments.sh).
+  For bulk reformatting of these comments you may use `sed` as in `this script <https://github.com/bergercookie/clang_git_format/blob/master/scripts/convert_inline_doxygen_comments.sh>`_.

   **WARNING:** The `/**...*/` snippet should be placed on the **previous** line from the variable, directive that is for.
 This is **opposite** to the